• Skip to main content

 One of the highlights of any trip to Grand Teton is seeing Grizzly Bears!
 Grizzlies are common in Grand Teton National Park and are most commonly seen in the northern end of the park, especially around Pacific Creek Road and Pilgrim Creek Road.

-One of the most famous grizzly bears in Grand Teton is #399 who is thought to be over 24 years old and had 4 cubs in 2020.
-We had the chance to see her along Oxbow Bend and it was amazing.
+One of the most famous grizzly bears in Grand Teton was #399, also known as the "Queen of the Tetons".
+She was thought to have lived over 24 years old and had 18 cubs throughout her lifetime.
+We had the chance to see her along Oxbow Bend in 2020, and it was amazing.

-Keep an eye out for people with huge camera lenses set up along the side of the road and you may be able to see #399 or one of the other amazing grizzly bears in the park.
+Keep an eye out for people with huge camera lenses set up along the side of the road, and you may be able to see one of the park's grizzly bears, perhaps even one of her cubs!

 Park Ranger John Pro Tip